 Editor’s Note: As of mid-August 2022, the application process for both student visa modification processes under cuenta ajena and cuenta propia has undergone some noteworthy changes.
 I will be updating this post to accurately reflect those changes as soon as possible.
 In the meantime, I recommend anyone looking for more updated information (in Spanish) on the renewal process for themselves in 2022 and beyond to go to the hoja informativa on the Extranjería’s website before reading about my experience (which was accurate until this year).
 Thank you for your understanding!

 If you’re reading this, it’s highly likely that you’re on a student visa and have been participating in the Spanish government’s language assistant program for a few years or have completed a Master’s degree and internships but are now looking for a change.
 If you’ve answered yes, then this post is for you!

 From start to finish, this entire process took a little over 6 months to complete.
-I knew that my end goal to start working in Spain as a freelancer and earning full years towards long-term residency (student years only count as half time) would pay off so I started this crazy paperwork trail journey.
+I knew that my end goal to start working in Spain as a freelancer and earning full years towards long-term residency (student years only count as half) would pay off so I started this crazy paperwork trail journey.